 news

 “Producers with automatic cluster wash systems can introduce POd and subsequently eliminate chemical usage.
-Finally, they can introduce POd to their water supply systems ensuring pathogen-free drinking water to reduce bacterial load in the herd.”
+Finally, they could introduce POd to their herd’s drinking water supply systems to reduce bacterial load in the herd.”

 The results follow on from a DEFRA funded Innovate UK R&D research project at Agri-Tech’s South West Dairy Development Centre which concluded that POd retrofitted to the unit’s automated milking system demonstrated it was a cost-effective CIP method, cutting energy costs by 24% and proving to be 50 times more efficient in energy usage compared to existing treatments.